Custom connector editor interface

 5. Global parameters

-Global parameters allow you to specify generic properties to be used by any action within the connector.
+Global parameters allow you to specify generic properties that can be used by any action in the connector.

 CustomConnector18